saltyorg/docs/docs/saltbox/prerequisites/prerequisites.md

     Plex has blocked access to their servers from Hetzner-hosted boxes. so you will need to configure gluetun to route this traffic to Plex.

-    Details on configuring this can be found [here](../../apps/gluetun/]
+    Put "gluetun" in the search box above for details on how to set this up.

 #### Networking